OleksandrMykhailovskyi/time-management-app/readme.md

 `src` folder should contain all project's sources

 `src/app` folder contains all components.
-All they are be splitted into a logical parts.
-Components folder contains common and reusable components.
+All they are being split into logical parts.
+The components folder contains common and reusable components.

 All specific components are inside pages folder.
 For example - `app/pages/task-list/daily-list` etc.